Overview

 May Revision Impacts

-$5 billion in total reductions for 2025-26, growing to $14.8 billion by 2028-29:
+$5 billion in total reductions for 2025-26, growing to $14.8 billion by 2028-29 summarized in the following excerpts:

 • Enrollment Freeze for Full-Scope Medi-Cal Expansion for Undocumented Adults, Adults 19 and Older: $86.5 million in 2025-26, growing to $3.3 billion in 2028-29.
-This freeze on new enrollment to full-scope coverage for individuals, regardless of immigration status, aged 19 and over, effective no sooner than January 1, 2026.
+This freeze on new enrollment to full-scope coverage for individuals, regardless of immigration status, aged 19 and over, was effective no sooner than January 1, 2026.

-• Medi-Cal Asset Test Limits: $68.6 million in 2025-26, growing to $765.2 million in 2028-29 for individuals with certain statuses, those who will eventually qualify for federal funds, and individuals enrolled in the Medi-Cal full-scope expansion.
+• Medi-Cal Asset Test Limits: $68.6 million in 2025-26, growing to $765.2 million in 2028-29 for individuals with certain statuses, those who would eventually qualify for federal funds, and individuals enrolled in the Medi-Cal full-scope expansion.

-• Elimination of Long-Term Care Benefits, Adults 19 and Older: $333.3 million in 2025-26, growing to $800 million in 2026-27 for individuals with certain statuses, those who will eventually qualify for federal funds, and individuals enrolled in the Medi-Cal full-scope expansion.
+• Elimination of Long-Term Care Benefits, Adults 19 and Older: $333.3 million in 2025-26, growing to $800 million in 2026-27 for individuals with certain statuses, those who would eventually qualify for federal funds, and individuals enrolled in the Medi-Cal full-scope expansion.

 • Elimination of Prospective Payment System Payments to Federally Qualified Health Centers and Rural Health Clinics: $452.5 million in 2025-26, growing to $1.1 billion in 2026-27.
-This applies for state-only funded services provided to individuals with certain statuses, those who will eventually qualify for federal funds and individuals enrolled in the Medi-Cal full scope expansion.
+This applied for state-only funded services provided to individuals with certain statuses, those who would eventually qualify for federal funds and individuals enrolled in the Medi-Cal full scope expansion.
 Clinics would receive reimbursement at the applicable Medi-Cal fee-for-service rate and at the Medi-Cal managed care rate.

 • Specialty Drug Coverage for Weight Loss: $85 million in 2025-26, growing to $680 million in 2028-29.